-The Qwest Team, under the leadership of Program Director, Roxane Rucker, will report directly to Diana Gowen, Qwest's Senior Vice President and General Manager responsible for Qwest Government Services, Inc. (QGSI).
-Ms. Gowen has the management responsibility and authority to
+The Qwest Team is under the leadership of Program Director who reports directly to Diana Gowen, Qwest's Senior Vice President and General Manager responsible for Qwest Government Services Inc (QGSI).
+Ms. Gowen has the management responsibility and authority to provide with the full range of resources of the Qwest organization in support of Networx.
+As Qwest's Program Director, responsibilities include:

-- Delivering results across every area of the program - Managing all elements of the Networx program including scope, schedule, and cost constraints - Assuring and enabling the program culture - Resolving all program issues and managing its risks - Communicating with stakeholders within GSA, the Agencies, and the Qwest Team - Providing advocacy within the Qwest Team representing GSA's best interests - Overseeing program design engineering, utilization and optimization and maintenance.
+- Delivering results across every area of the program - Managing all elements of the Networx program including scope, schedule, and cost constraints - Assuring and enabling the program culture - Resolving all program issues and managing risks - Communicating with stakeholders within GSA, Agencies, and the Qwest Team - Providing advocacy within the Qwest Team representing GSA's best interests - Overseeing program design engineering, utilization and optimization and maintenance.

-Ms. Rucker will have full authority to act for Qwest in performing all contract requirements and will serve as Qwest's central point of contact with the Government for program-wide issues. highlights our Networx organization structure.
+will have full authority to act for Qwest in performing all contract requirements and will serve as Qwest's central point of contact

 In their respective fields, the Program Director and the key personnel (who are part of the functional support areas) have the capability, authority, and accountability to commit Qwest on behalf of the Networx program.
-The Qwest CPO is organized around the functional areas required to support the Government.
-The CPO has the resources required to launch, deploy, and maintain all Networx initiated projects, including Transition.
+The maintain all Networx initiated projects, including Transition.
 Each major functional area identified within the RFP, and our subcontractors, are captured in the organization structure.
-In addition, the CPO structure reaches beyond the RFP to include other essential functions, such as Network Planning and Program Control.